wesovilabs/beyond/docs/contributing.md

 #### Running the tests

-Run tests to verify Goa works as expected
+Run tests to verify Goa works

 ```bash
 make test
 ```

-eventually you could check the test coverage with
+Eventually you could check the test coverage with

 ```bash
 make test-coverage